 Basic Marine Enforcement Operations

 This “hands-on” course will train you in the many aspects of marine enforcement operations.
-From the basics of navigation and marine law to more advanced concepts like boating under the influence enforcement and boating crash investigations, you will learn a wide range of skills for use in daily marine unit activities.
+Beginning with the overall role of the Marine Enforcement Officer and day to day operations to more advanced concepts like vessel stops and tactics, you will learn a wide range of skills for use in daily marine unit activities.
+You will also gain experience through vessel stop scenarios which will required you to demonstrate the knowledge you learned in the classroom and apply it to real world simulations.

-Classroom time will focus on topics such as basic nautical terms, various hull types of vessels, crew responsibilities and more.
+Classroom time will focus on topics such as federal and state specific marine law, including carriage requirements and operations violations.
 You will also be introduced to more specialized duties including search and rescue operations and special event details.

-Field exercises have been designed to teach you survival skills in the water as well as first aid, assisted rescues and responding to injuries and hypothermia.
-We will also teach you different methods of boat handling, with topics ranging from simple docking actions to water rescue procedures to slow and high speed maneuvering.
+Field exercises have been designed to teach you survival skills -- including handgun retention -- in the water as well as first aid, assisted rescues and responding to injuries and hypothermia.
+We will also teach you different methods of boat handling, with topics ranging from simple docking actions to tactical vessel stops to slow and high speed maneuvering.
 Both novices and experts will gain the skills and knowledge to confidently handle their vessels in any situation that might arise on the water.

 • Role of the marine enforcement officer